m00nl1ght-dev/GeologicalLandforms/README.md

 # Credit

-This mod is inspired by multiple great mods from earlier versions which unfortunately seem to be abondoned. [i]Geological Coastlines[/i] does not use any content or code from these mods though.
+This mod is inspired by multiple great mods from earlier versions which unfortunately seem to be abondoned.
+Geological Coastlines does not use any content or code from these mods though.

 - Coastlines by Jaxe
 - Terra Project by Lanilor